Nier: Development

 The combat and action elements of Nier were inspired by the God of War series of games, which both Taro and Saito enjoyed.
 While the games had not been as popular in Japan as in North America, the two felt that the idea of having boss fights with different combat styles than the regular battles was an idea that would appeal to players in both regions.
 The changing styles, as well as the occasional changes in camera angle and movement, were meant to "accentuate [the] gap between real, modern scenery and the fantasy world" as a tie-in to the game's story.
 The game was designed to have gameplay that would appeal to non-Japanese players in mind, with producer Saito stating that they wanted to depart from menu-based combat.
 The game was meant to appeal to older players; it was intended as an action-role playing game (RPG) for an older market than Square Enix's action-RPG series Kingdom Hearts.
 This influenced the decision to have a main character in his 30s for the international version, as well as more blood and swearing than typical in a Square Enix RPG.
-The fusion of different gameplay styles was included as a homage to earlier gameplay styles and genres.Nier was originally intended to be exclusive to the Xbox 360, but after deciding to also develop the game for PlayStation 3, the developers decided to further divide the Japanese release of the game.
-Nier Gestalt would be released for the Xbox 360, featuring the adult lead (as in the international release for both platforms), while Nier Replicant, for the PlayStation 3, would feature the young lead.
-The localizations for the game—in English, French, and German—were produced during development so that all of the versions could be released at the same time, and so that Cavia and Square Enix could solicit feedback from North America and Europe on the game so that it would appeal to players outside Japan.
-Nier was officially unveiled in June 2009 at the Electronic Entertainment Expo 2009 for both the PlayStation 3 and Xbox 360, to be developed by Cavia and published by Square Enix.
-Due to its high violence, the game was given a CERO D rating in Japan.
+The fusion of different gameplay styles was included as a homage to earlier gameplay styles and genres.